Laser radiation emitted for the laser system can be harmful if proper procedures are not followed.

 - Ensure the correct use and amount of gel if used.
-Too much gel may cause interference with treatment and too little gel can result burning of the skin.
+Too much gel may cause interference with treatment and too little gel can result in burning of the skin.

 - Clean the laser lens and keep it free of hair so that the lens does not blacken and cause interference with the functioning of the equipment or reduce the energy level.

-- Foot switch has protective design to prevent accidental shots and always placed on its side when not in use.
+- Foot switch has a protective design to prevent accidental shots and always placed on its side when not in use.

 Treatment Room Safety